Joanna Nelson

 Joanna L. Nelson is an American ecologist and a 2008 Ecological Society of America Sustainability Science award recipient.
 She is the founder and principal of LandSea Science where she conducts research on coastal communities to find suitable conservation action.

 Education

-Nelson obtained her MS and BS degrees in earth systems at Stanford University and later her PH.D. at the University of California.
+Nelson obtained her MS and BS degrees in earth systems at Stanford University and later her Ph.D. at University of California, Santa Cruz.

 Career

 After receiving her PH.D., Nelson conducted research at the Elkhorn Slough National Estuarine Research Reserve on salt water interactions with salt-marsh ecosystems looking into how sea-level rise will affect the future of salt marshes specifically with nitrogen uptake.
 Nelson's other fellowships with Stanford University include working with the Natural Capitol Program in Latin America and with NatureNet where she studied "water funds" and their ability to protect fresh water aquifers.

 Nelson is currently the founder and principal of LandSea Science.
 Here she leads a group of ecologists to work with the environment and local communities, specifically focusing on that communities watershed, to try and find realistic solutions for their specific problems.